Before application development was a common business practice, we had the database.

-Imagine that I gave you an accounting ledger and said, “Everything about your job, I want you to do in this ledger.”
-Unless you were an accountant, you probably wouldn’t be very happy with this.
-Ledgers are designed to hold specific data structures for ease of reference, not “do” things.
-Even accountants can’t make the ledger calculate.
+Imagine that I gave you an accounting ledger and said, "Everything about your job, I want you to do in this ledger."
+Unless you were an accountant, you probably wouldn't be very happy with this.
+Ledgers are designed to hold specific data structures for ease of reference, not "do" things.
+Even accountants can't make the ledger calculate.
 They use the data in the ledger for calculations, but all the ledger can be is a data storage mechanism in a particular format.
-It would be ridiculous to suggest that I could take a pet grooming business, a grain trading company, a government agency that regulated environmental policies, and a heart surgeon’s practice and use a ledger to accomplish all their business operations.
+It would be ridiculous to suggest that I could take a pet grooming business, a grain trading company, a restaurant, a government agency that regulated environmental policies, and a heart surgeon's practice and use a ledger to accomplish all their business operations.

 And yet, we seem to think that a database is an ideal place to model these things.

 The complexities of subject matter and judgement get boiled down to rules that can join grids of data.
 "Data integrity" is no longer about making sure there are no problems with the data itself, but has expanded to include a host of business-defined logical rules that have nothing to do with storage and retrieval.
 Stored procedures, functions, and triggers get thrown into the mix to try to fill in the logical gaps that absolutely resist replication in a purely tabular format, and rather than stop and ask, "Maybe I'm using the wrong tool for the job," we keep adding things to the tool to try to make our job fit.